OctopusDeploy/blog/blog/2022-q2/verifying-backups-with-runbooks/index.md

 ![Additional package reference](additional-package-reference.png "width=500")

-Referencing a backup like any other deployable artifact allows you to select the backup to verify when creating the runbook run, or accepting the latest version by default:
+Referencing a backup like any other deployable artifact lets you select the backup to verify when creating the runbook run, or accepting the latest version by default:

 ![Selecting the package](selecting-package.png "width=500")

 ## Conclusion

-Backups are only as good as their ability to be restored, but too often the finer points of restoring a backup is discovered during a crisis, leaving DevOps teams to wonder if the backups include the correct data in the correct format.
+Backups are only as good as their ability to be restored, but too often the finer points of restoring a backup are discovered during a crisis, leaving DevOps teams to wonder if the backups include the correct data in the correct format.

-By treating backup artifacts like any other deployable artifact and automating the process of restoring and verifying backup data, DevOps teams can refine their recovery process as part of a regular backup lifecycle, and gain confidence that they can quickly recover from any scenarios that involve the loss of data.
+By treating backup artifacts like any other deployable artifact and automating the process of restoring and verifying backup data, DevOps teams can refine their recovery process as part of a regular backup lifecycle, and gain confidence that they can quickly recover from any scenarios involving the loss of data.

-In this post you saw example runbooks that generate database backups, upload them to an artifact repository, consume the backup as a deployable artifact, and verify the process of restoring the data to an ephemeral environment.
+In this post, you saw example runbooks that generate database backups, upload them to an artifact repository, consume the backup as a deployable artifact, and verify the process of restoring the data to an ephemeral environment.
 The end result is a backup workflow treating the restoration of data as just another routine, automated task.

+!include <q2-2022-newsletter-cta>

+Happy deployments!